kevinjamotte/Exquisite-corpse-Kevin-Jamotte/readme.md

-# The journey of an Ai student
+The journey of an Ai student

-HELLO KEVIN !!
-Je veux des paillettes dans ma vie !
+Je veux des paillettes dans ma vie Kevin !